-Hall of Human Life Exploration Hub Volunteer
+Hall of Human Life Exploration Hub Program Volunteer

 The Hall of Human Life volunteer will interpret through demonstrations at the Exploration Hub and around the exhibition topics that cover Hall of Human Life themes about how humans have changed and are changing in a fluctuating environment.
 Volunteers will learn a wide variety of different demonstrations of anatomy, physiology, animal models and genetics, to illustrate the human variability and all the ways that environments impact that variability.
 Volunteers who are eager to learn about human biology and health will acquire the necessary knowledge to be able to stimulate the curiosity of visitors of any age or background.

-- Through demonstrations communicate the goals and messages of the Hall of Human Life specifically and the Museum Mission in general.
+Through demonstrations communicate the goals and messages of the Hall of Human Life specifically and the Museum Mission in general.

-- Volunteers will attend half hour professional development sessions that occur during the first half hour of each weekly shift to maintain familiarity and learn new interpretations, new exhibits in the Hall of Human Life, new exhibits in the Museum, science teaching methods, and general science topics.
+Volunteers will attend half hour professional development sessions that occur during the first half hour of each weekly shift to maintain familiarity and learn new interpretations, new exhibits in the Hall of Human Life, new exhibits in the Museum, science teaching methods, and general science topics.

-- Exercise good customer service by sharing knowledge of the Museum's offerings, answering questions and striving to ensure that each visitor's experience is enjoyable.
+Exercise good customer service by sharing knowledge of the Museum's offerings, answering questions and striving to ensure that each visitor's experience is enjoyable.
 Welcome visitors and facilitate their use of the exhibits throughout the Hall of Human Life.

-- Familiarity with computers and Google Docs along with other technologies used to deliver content
+Familiarity with computers and Google Docs along with other technologies used to deliver content

-- Interest in human biology, human health issues, and evolution
+Interest in human biology, human health issues, and evolution

-- Commitment to informal science education
+Commitment to informal science education

-- Excellent communication skills, which includes public speaking Enthusiasm and reliability
+Excellent communication skills, which includes public speaking Enthusiasm and reliability

-A minimum commitment of six months, one 3.5 hour shift per week.
+We ask that you give us on 3.5 hour shift for at least four to six months.
 Volunteer positions are available seven days a week.
 Shift choices: morning shift 9:30 a.m. - 1:00 p.m. or afternoon shift 12:30 p.m. - 4:00 p.m.